GrzegorzCiepiel/Biodiversity/README.md

 4. Last part is to reflect what informations did we get from this analyse.
 Were we able to answer all question?
 Write explanation if not.

 ## Analyse

+I work on python 3.11 using pandas and matplotlib.pyplot modules

+FIrstly I import both csv files.
+I open first rows using .head() method and than do a initial analyse using .info() and .describe()